Long Distance Casting in the Surf

 According to the chart I’d studied that afternoon at the office—at the expense of doing actual work—about 200 feet away from where I was standing, the bottom dropped sharply into a channel.
 “I can reach that,” I thought, while eyeing the chart’s legend and estimating the distance.
-But by the time I’d reached the water and saw just how far away the channel marker was, I began to have my doubts.
+But by the time I’d reached the water and saw just how far away the channel marker was, I began to doubt my long distance casting ability.
 My casts with eels, metal lips and light bucktail jigs fell considerably short of 200 feet, and as I prepared to leave, a boat motored up, lights off, and began drifting just off the channel edge.
 Though I couldn’t see the fishermen, I could hear them.

 “Look at the fishfinder!” one of them said.

 “Stacked up on the edge, just like last night,” the other answered.